How To Get a $40,000 Loan: Approval Tips and Options

 Shopping tip: Consider a personal loan if you don't yet qualify for a business loan.

-Best option: Best Egg offers personal loans of up to $50,000 for various expenses.
+Where to find: Best Egg offers personal loans of up to $50,000 for various expenses.

 Special Occasions or Big Purchases

-Shopping tip: Choose a lender with no fees or early payoff penalties
+Shopping tip: Choose a lender with no fees or early payoff penalties.

-Best option: Wells Fargo offers personal loans ranging from $3,000 to $100,000 with no origination fees or prepayment penalties.
+Where to find: Wells Fargo offers personal loans ranging from $3,000 to $100,000 with no origination fees or prepayment penalties.

-Tips to Make the Process Easier
+Tips To Make the Process Easier

 No matter why you're borrowing $40,000 or what lender you choose, these tips can make the application and repayment process easier.

-Prequalify to check rates.
-Compare offers from top personal loan companies to find the best terms without unduly penalizing your credit score.
+Prequalify to check rates: Compare offers from top personal loan companies to find the best terms without unduly penalizing your credit score.

-Read the full loan agreement before signing.
-Important conditions to consider include loan amount, term, APR, repayment schedule, prepayment penalties, late fees and default provisions.
+Read the full loan agreement before signing: Important conditions to consider include loan amount, term, APR, repayment schedule, prepayment penalties, late fees and default provisions.

-Set up autopay.
-That'll protect you from missing payments.
+Set up autopay: That'll protect you from missing payments.
 Most lenders allow you to automate personal loan payments via their digital app or online account.

 FAQs